 There is no market risk exposure from off-balance sheet positions and there is no transfer of risk to special purpose vehicles.

-Market risk appetite is aligned on the one from Insurance Group as most of investment risk is reinsured to SWL and SWE entered into interest rate swaps to further mitigate this risk.
+Market risk appetite is aligned on the one from Insurance Group as most of investment risk is reinsured to SWL.
+SWE entered into interest rate swaps to further mitigate market and inflation risks and protect its solvency ratios.